yogapriya-star/ToDoList/README.md

 # ToDoList
 JavaScript Tutorial

-Created the To-Do-List by adding the form with submit button and view the list in the form of table format  with delete button using HTML, Bootstrap, Javascript
+Created the To-Do-List by adding the form with submit button and view the list in the form of table format  with delete button using HTML, Bootstrap, Javascript.

 ## Table of Contents

-JavaScript Tutorial

-Created the To-Do-List using HTML, CSS, Javascript.

 - [Usage](#usage)
 - [Contributing](#contributing)
 - [License](#license)